-g.
+(3-29-10) - g.
 The mediator will develop a written mediation agreement if agreement between the parties is reached, signed by the individual, the mediator and IDVR.
-(3 29 10)

-h.
+(3-29-10) - h.
 Cost of mediation is paid by IDVR, although no costs are provided for representation for the individual.
-(3 29 10)
+(3-29-10)

-200. ORDER OF SELECTION.

-- Order of Selection.
-The following order of selection will be used if the Idaho Division of Vocational Rehabilitation finds that it cannot serve all eligible elients/participants_customers due to a lack of either personnel and/or financial resources.
-The priority listings progress downward with priority number one (1) being the most restrictive and priority number four (4) being the least restrictive.
-(5 3 03) - A01.
-Priority Number 1: At the time that a decision to move to an order of selection is made, it is determined that only those consumers who already have an existing individualized plan for employment (IPE) will continue to be served. - B02.
-Priority Number 2: At the time that a decision to move to an order of selection is made, it is determined that only those consumers customers in Priority Number 1 above and current and future, otherwise eligible, clients/participants_customers rated to this or a more restrictive priority can be served.
+- 200. ORDER OF SELECTION. - Order of Selection.
+The following order of selection will be used if the Idaho Division of Vocational Rehabilitation finds that it cannot serve all eligible elients/participants customers due to a lack of either personnel and/or financial resources.
+The priority listings progress downward with priority number one (1) being the most restrictive and priority number four (4) being the least restrictive. - a01.
+Priority Number 1.
+At the time that a decision to move to an order of selection is made, it is determined that only those consumers who already have an existing individualized plan for employment (IPE) will continue to be served.
+(5-3-03) - b02.
+Priority Number 2.
+At the time that a decision to move to an order of selection is made, it is determined that only those consumers customers in Priority Number 1 above and current and future, otherwise eligible, clients/participants customers rated to this or a more restrictive priority can be served.
 Consumers Customers meeting this priority rating are those individuals customers with most significant disabilities.

-(5-3-03) - Consumers Priority Number 3: At the time that a decision to move to an order of selection is made, it is determined that only those consumers in Priorities Numbers 1 and 2 above and current and future, otherwise eligible, clients/participants customers rated to this or a more restrictive priority can be served.
-Consumers-Customers meeting this priority rating are those individuals with significant disabilities.
-(5-3-03) - D04.
-Priority Number 4: All eligible elients/participants customers for Vocational Rehabilitation services (no order of selection in place).
-(5-3-03)
+- d04.
+Priority Number 4.
+All eligible elients/participants customers for Vocational Rehabilitation services (no order of selection in place).
+(5 3 03)(